 With this mix, even a novice baker can turn out a very attractive and satisfying yeast bread, because it requires no kneading or hand-shaping.
 The preparation involves nothing more than measuring out yeast from the packet in the kit and stirring it, along with ice water and a little vegetable oil, together with the contents of the jar.
 The dough is then left overnight or all day (or longer if desired) for a slow, cool rise; then stirred down, garnished and turned out into a loaf pan; then raised and baked.

 Layer the mix ingredients in a 1-quart jar or canister made of clear glass, acrylic or plastic.
-Remember to provide recipe directions along with the mix.
+Remember to provide recipe directions along with the mix, or use our printable version.

 If you have raw pumpkin and sunflower seeds instead of roasted ones, stir them together with 1/4 teaspoon of vegetable oil and salt and roast them for about 10 minutes in a preheated 325-degree oven.
 Cool completely before packing them in the jar.